-A cash-out refinance features many of the benefits of home equity loans, but with a couple of key advantages.
+A cash-out refinance features many of the benefits of home equity loans, but with a couple of additional advantages.

-Another upside?
-Low interest rates, which is good when trying to accomplish any financial goal.
+Another upside is low interest rates, which are good when trying to accomplish any financial goal.
 And, you’ll only need to budget for one mortgage payment.

 Cash-Out Refinance Cons

 As previously discussed, if you want to take advantage of a cash-out refinance, you usually have to leave a minimum amount of equity within the home.
 Because of this, it’s very important to make sure that you can take out enough home value to accomplish your goal.

 If you don’t have enough equity to get the job done, you might take a look at alternatives like a second mortgage or personal loan.